top of page

 One of the most valuable forms of infrastructure is not something we can see or measure.
 It is not concrete or paved, yet it shapes the way our lives unfold.
 It is the connections we have with each other, the trust, the sense of belonging, and the shared moments that make a community feel alive.
 Without it, even the busiest, most efficient cities can feel hollow.

 We live in a world fueled by technology.
 Its benefits are undeniable, yet it also carries a cost, including more loneliness, isolation, and disconnection.
-These experiences affect not only emotional wellbeing but also mental and physical health.
-Around the world, one in six people report chronic loneliness.
-In Canada, millions of adults, particularly those over 50, experience persistent isolation (World Health Organization, 2019; Public Health Agency of Canada, 2023).
-Connection is part of being human, and this is where face-to-face, creative, relational spaces matter most.
+In Canada, millions of adults, particularly those over 50, experience persistent isolation.
+Connection is part of being human, and this is where face to face, creative, relational spaces matter most.

 mural art